tinacms/tina.io/content/docs/product-tour.md

 Tina's editing UI is compiled statically into the sites public directory.
 This allows Tina to be used in any site, regardless of the framework it is built with.

-When a Tina site is served, navigating to the `/admin` (or `/admin/index.html`) route take you to the Tina editing UI.
+When a Tina site is served, navigating to the `/admin` (or `/admin/index.html`) route takes you to the Tina editing UI.
 This UI is used to edit content and manage your site’s content.

 For more info on Tina’s editing UI, click [here](/docs/using-tina-editor).